 Once you have discovered what your artistic identity is, you’ll find it easier to write about and there will be no more need for art speak.
 Don’t write around your art with confusing metaphors.
 Know your art, understand why it is unique and be specific when you write about it.
 This way you can write an artist statement that will help you sell your art.

-If you need help with writing or editing your artist statement book a coaching session here.
+If you need help with writing or editing your artist statement check out our online course.